KWHN

 KWHN (1320 AM) is a commercial radio station in Fort Smith, Arkansas, known as "News Talk 1320 KWHN".
-It airs a news/talk format and is owned by iHeartMedia, Inc. The studios and offices are on Lexington Avenue in Fort Smith.
+It airs a talk radio format and is owned by iHeartMedia, Inc. The studios and offices are on Lexington Avenue in Fort Smith.

-KWHN is powered at 5,000 watts.
-By day, it has a non-directional signal.
-But at night, to protect other stations on 1320 AM, it uses a directional antenna with a four-tower array.
+KWHN transmits with 5,000 watts; by day, it has a non-directional signal, but at night, to protect other stations on 1320 AM, it uses a directional antenna with a four-tower array.
 The transmitter is off Plum Street in Fort Smith, near Interstate 540 and the Arkansas River.

 Programming

 KWHN carries mostly nationally syndicated programming.
-Weekdays begin with This Morning, America's First News with Gordon Deal, followed by Glenn Beck, Rush Limbaugh and Sean Hannity.
-Evenings include Mark Levin, Dave Ramsey, Clyde Lewis and Coast to Coast AM with George Noory.
+Weekdays begin with Walton & Johnson from co-owned KPRC Houston.
+They are followed by The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Mark Levin Show, The Ramsey Show with Dave Ramsey, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

-Weekends feature repeats of weekday shows, as well as Kim Komando, The Weekend with Joe Pags, Gun Talk with Tom Gresham, Somewhere in Time with Art Bell and Sunday Night Live with Bill Cunningham.
+Weekends feature repeats of weekday shows, as well as Kim Komando, The Weekend with Michael Brown, Gun Talk with Tom Gresham, Somewhere in Time with Art Bell and Sunday Night Live with Bill Cunningham.
 Most hours begin with world and national news from Fox News Radio.

 History

-On November 4, 1947, KWHN signed on the air.
+On November 22, 1947, KWHN signed on the air as the 4th radio station in Fort Smith.
 It was owned by the KWHN Broadcasting Company with studios at 421 Garrison Avenue.
 Allan Whiteside served as the President and General Manager.